 â€œThe blue pattern is the translation of human interaction by the machine.
 Cobalt pigment is applied by hand on the clay body before being inserted in the extruder.
 The pattern is then reconstructed by the 3D printer, resulting in a radial gradient celebrating cooperation between man and machine.â€�

 Find out more about the designer and his functional 3D printed ceramic objects here.

-Discuss this and other 3D printing topics at 3DPrintBoard.comÂ or share your thoughts below.
+What do you think of this news?
+Let us know your thoughts!
+Join the discussion of this and other 3D printing topics at 3DPrintBoard.comÂ or share your thoughts below.